Handicrafts in Nepal | Nepalese Handicrafts

-Strolling around the temples and the ancient palaces of Kathmandu valley, during dusk is one of my favourite habits.
-It’s not just that these places radiate a sense of serenity but the neighbourhood filled with the antique shop full of Nepalese handicrafts and the temples with fabulous wood carving make my time worthwhile.
+Strolling around the temples and the ancient palaces of Kathmandu valley, during dusk is one of my favorite habits.
+It’s not just that these places radiate a sense of serenity but the neighborhood filled with the antique shop full of Nepalese handicrafts and the temples with fabulous wood carving make my time worthwhile.

-Handicrafts in Nepal is believed to have started since the Licchavi period (300-879 AD) though the official account of first handicraft is not available.
-But the classical period of Nepal (13th to 18th century) ruled by Malla dynasty helped, extensively in the enrichment of quality, authenticity, and originality of the Nepalese handicrafts.
+Handicrafts in Nepal are believed to have started since the Licchavi period (300-879 AD) though the official account of the first handicraft is not available.
+But the classical period of Nepal (13th to 18th century) ruled by the Malla dynasty helped, extensively in the enrichment of quality, authenticity, and originality of the Nepalese handicrafts.

-Basically, handimade crafts in Nepal can be divided into two main categories viz. textile handicrafts and non-textile handicrafts.
+Basically, handmade crafts in Nepal can be divided into two main categories viz. textile handicrafts and non-textile handicrafts.
 The details of these categories are what I intend to describe in this article.

 It includes, along with pashmina, wool, Dhaka (one kind of local textile), hemp products, also (nettle fiber), felt, silk, and cotton goods.
-These materials are extensively used to prepare the clothes, bags, jackets, shawls, trousers and so forth.
+These materials are extensively used to prepare clothes, bags, jackets, shawls, trousers, and so forth.

-In Nepal, the source of pashmina is the fur of the Himalayan goats (chyangras).
-Since they are reared in the high altitude of Nepal, pashmina is the item of the rarity.
-Often used to make the pashmina shawl, these days, with the advancement of technology, manufacturers in Kathmandu have been exporting Pashmina goods via internet too.
-Though pashmina industry experienced downfall because of the wide use of fake furs, after the strict scrutinization, the business is booming again.
+In Nepal, the source of pashmina is the fur of the Himalayan goats (Chyangras).
+Since they are reared in the high altitude of Nepal, pashmina is an item of rarity.
+Often used to make the pashmina shawl, these days, with the advancement of technology, manufacturers in Kathmandu have been exporting Pashmina goods via the internet too.
+Though the pashmina industry experienced a downfall because of the wide use of fake furs, after the strict scrutinization, the business is booming again.

-Undoubtedly, metal crafts are the most popular and widely exported handicrafts of Nepal along with woollen and cotton products.
-Crafted by the members of Tamrakar (copper crafters and idol makers), metal crafts are often found in different variety.
-The magnificent statue of Buddha, Ganesh, Shiva and different deities are prepared out of copper and silver.
+Undoubtedly, metal crafts are the most popular and widely exported handicrafts of Nepal along with woolen and cotton products.
+Crafted by the members of Tamrakar (copper crafters and idol makers), metal crafts are often found in different varieties.
+The magnificent statue of Buddha, Ganesh, Shiva, and different deities are prepared out of copper and silver.
 One simply doesn’t get tired walking the alleys Patan, where antique shops are filled with the amazing display of metal crafts.
-Initially, designed out of wax, the shape of the craft I encased in the clay mould which is heated to harden.
+Initially, designed out of wax, the shape of the craft I encased in the clay mold which is heated to harden.
 Once the job is done, the wax is melted and poured out through the case and instead replaced by the metal of choice, often bronze and silver.
-Letting the shape to set, the metal being is extracted by breaking the mould; final piece obtained by polishing and giving a final touch by a skilled artisan.
+Letting the shape to set, the metal being is extracted by breaking the mold; the final piece obtained by polishing and giving a final touch by a skilled artisan.

 Kathmandu is often quoted as the city of temples.
-The cultural and religious environment in Nepal is the mixture of the Hinduism and Buddhism.
-Thangka is religious based painting, especially Buddhism and the amazing and mysterious lifestyle of Lamas.
+The cultural and religious environment in Nepal is a mixture of Hinduism and Buddhism.
+Thangka is a religious-based painting, especially Buddhism and the amazing and mysterious lifestyle of Lamas.
 It depicts the lifecycle of the Buddhist deities and the historical incident.

-There are so many online stores in Nepal, that are established with a sole purpose to promote the handicrafts of Nepal, and addition to this, with the advancement of technology, each buyer can go through each product review on the internet before spending money in it.
+There are so many online stores in Nepal, that are established with the sole purpose to promote the handicrafts of Nepal, and add to this, with the advancement of technology, each buyer can go through each product review on the internet before spending money on it.

-There are some locally owned and charitable online stores who want to keep the tradition of Handicraft alive in the country by spending a certain amount of their revenue in social sectors of backward communities.
-One can, easily, from her apartment in Sydney or Chicago can get handicraft items on her door without much hassle and delivery charge in today’s high sophisticated world.
+There are some locally owned and charitable online stores that want to keep the tradition of Handicraft alive in the country by spending a certain amount of their revenue in social sectors of backward communities.
+One can, easily, from her apartment in Sydney or Chicago can get handicraft items on her door without much hassle and delivery charge in today’s highly sophisticated world.